 On retirement you have the option to “give up” some of your pension in return for a lump sum cash benefit.
 Depending on the value of potential benefits held elsewhere, all or part of this lump sum would be tax-free.
 If you have a small pension, you may be able to exchange all of your pension credits for a single cash lump sum.

-If while you are a contributing member you die in service before retirement, there will be a lump sum payment made based on a multiple of your pensionable earnings before you died.
+If you die before your pension starts, there will be a lump sum payment based on your contributions to the Scheme with interest.
+The lump sum will be paid at Trustee discretion to an entitled beneficiary or beneficiaries.
 The lump sum will be paid at Trustee discretion to an entitled beneficiary or beneficiaries.
 You are asked to complete an Expression of Wish Form and keep it up to date, to help the Trustee understand who you would like to receive any lump sum benefit due after your death.
 Although not binding, the Trustee will take this into account when deciding who will receive the death benefits and will make every effort to meet your wishes where possible.

 Spouse’s, Civil Partner’s, Dependants’ and Children’s Benefits